Engee documentation

 время заката Солнца - 16:50:17

-The sunrise and sunset times for the given observation point correspond to the expected ones, taking into account the assumptions made earlier.
+The sunrise and sunset times for a given observation point correspond to those expected, taking into account previously accepted assumptions.

-Determining the time of sunrise and sunset on a given day using the given coordinates
+Determining the time of sunrise and sunset on a given day using specified coordinates

-Variables of the current day, year and observation point can be set by script.
-For example, consider the model operation with the following data:
+The variables of the current day, year, and observation point can be set using a script.
+For example, consider how the model works with the following data:

 In [ ]: